 When we source a watch specifically for you we require a deposit of 50% of the purchase price when we have sourced the watch with the balance payable prior to, or on delivery.
 This deposit is non-refundable unless the watch that we supply differs materially from the key description that you agree with us – please see our Concierge, section for full details.

 We are happy to accept the following methods of payment from our UK based customers:

 I. Bank transfer: We accept payment by CHAPS, BACS, faster payment (same day) transfers or international transfers.
-This is by far the fastest and safest way to pay for your watch.
+This is by far the fastest way to pay for your watch.